sematext/docs/docs/integration/opensearch-integration.md

 #### Actions to take

--  Review system metrics such as CPU, memory, and disk usage for any source of increased load on the OpenSearch cluster
+- Review thread pools, indexing and search operations, heap usage, etc.
 - Review and optimize queries or indexing processes that may be contributing to the increased load on the cluster
 - If the increased load is due to resource limitations, consider scaling up resources such as CPU or memory